 - Discrimination based on gender;

-- Discrimination in schools based on sexual orientation.
+- Discrimination based on sexual orientation.

 To maintain an action for damages under Title IX, a student must prove that: